niravmsoni/terraform-getting-started/TerraformBasics.md

             - Used by Terraform to talk to various cloud providers (AWS Providers, Azure etc.)
         - State Data
             - Stores information about resources provisioned.
 When we execute Terraform apply, terraform checks existing state file and compares the differences.
 Based on differences, it will either add, update or delete resources

+    - Terraform Object Types
+       - Providers
+          - Provide details about the provider we want to use (AWS, Azure, GCP).
+Going to use AWS provider.
+Credentials and regions to use
+       - Resources
+          - Each resoure is associated with provider and we need to supply configurations to it.
+Could be EC2, VNet, DB etc.
+       - Data sources
+          - Information we might want to use in our configuration.
+Readonly resource.
+For ex - List of current available Availability zones, regions, AMI etc.